 The capital city of Jharkhand is Ranchi and Dumka town is accepted as sub-capital of Jharkhand.
 Other major cities of the state are Jamshedpur, Dhanbad, Bokaro and Hazaribagh.
 The state is build up with twenty-four administrative districts.
-It was declared as a state on 15th November 2000 by Indian government.
+It was declared as a separate state from Bihar on 15th November 2000 by Indian government.

 Weather in summer: Normally the summer season of Jharkhand is continued from End of April to Mid-June.
 The temperature varies during this season between 23°C to 38°C.